 - 2 tablespoons chopped flat-leaf parsley

-- 1 cup thinly sliced green onions, white and green parts
+- 1 cup thinly sliced green onions white and green parts

-- 1 large garlic clove, minced
+- 1 large garlic clove minced

-- 1. In a medium saucepan, bring 4 cups of water to a roiling boil.
+- In a medium saucepan, bring 4 cups of water to a roiling boil.
 Pour in the grits, add a goodly amount of salt and freshly ground black pepper, and stir well with a whisk.
 Turn down the heat to the lowest setting.
 (A flame tamer is a great idea if you have a particularly aggressive stove.)

-- 2. Cook the bacon in a skillet until crispy and brown, then transfer to a paper towel to drain.
+- Meanwhile, cook the bacon in a skillet until crispy and brown, then transfer to a paper towel to drain.
 Dump the shrimp into the skillet and sauté them in the bacon grease over medium heat until they just turn coral pink, about 3 minutes.

-- 3. To serve the shrimp and grits, ladle the grits into a large serving bowl.
+- To serve the shrimp and grits, ladle the grits into a large serving bowl.
 Scrape the shrimp mixture over top the grits.
 Sprinkle with bacon and hightail it to the table!